greggman/html5bytebeat/README.md

 * `isRunning(): bool`

-   true or false if running
+   true or false if running.
+The node is considered running if it's connected.

 * `setExpressions(expressions: string[], resetToZero: bool)`